|Weather Logs Home | Expedition Logs by Year | Video Clips | Photo Gallery

 3:15PM - East of Lexington, skies are clear with a few tiny isolated Cu.
 A small but distinct horseshoe vortex develops in the clear sky to the northwest, starting out as a slight arc and morphing into almost a full ring before dissipating.
 Its lifespan was about 2 minutes.
 I tried several times to take a snapshot while on the Interstate, but as I had to shoot blindly while opting to give attention to the road, I missed all but the very top of it.

 3:30PM - Arrive in Lexington at the northeast corner of the High Risk, with three road options available (I-64 due west, I-75 south, and Bluegrass Parkway southwest).
-In this part of the country, four-lane highways generally are the only roads suitable for observing as far as sky visibility and speed of travel are concerned.
+In this part of the country, four-lane highways generally are the only roads suitable for storm observing as far as sky visibility and speed of travel are concerned.
 After discussing the situation over the phone with Bill Coyle in Va Beach, it appears Louisville is the best bet to see anything before dark.
 The 'meat' of the high risk is to the southwest, but this area will not become active until well after sunset.
 Pre-squall line supercells are already closing in west of Louisville, so we opt for I-64 west.
 Stop at McDonald's for a late lunch.

 4:20PM - Anvils from line of storms in IL, IN, and OH become visible on northwestern horizon.
 After new tornado watch is issued for the region (video, 488 KB), I stopped at abandoned shopping mall parking lot west of Lexington to reassess the developing situation.
 By now the sun is behind the storms and the 'shadow' of the cells has darkened things quite a bit.
 Sharp-edged anvil stretches across 180 degrees of sky from west to east: